tyemirov/dictator/README.md

 ## 7 License

 Everything in this repo is released under the **MIT License**.
-XTTS-v2 and Whisper licences apply to their respective models.
+XTTS-v2 and Whisper licenses apply to their respective models.

 Happy experimenting!